 - The University's policy is that travelers fly coach class, and seek the best prices available given time and route constraints.
 Frequent flyer memberships should not influence travelers to select a flight that is not the lowest priced flight available.

-- Choice seating and travel insurance are not allowed on US domestic flights.
+- Travel insurance is not allowed on US domestic flights.
 The university may pay choice seating on international flights when approved in advance by the Executive Vice President.

 - Early Bird Check in is not a reimbursable expense.